A Critique of Neoliberalism

-Although possibly hyperbolic to a modern ear, one should remember the period in which these ideas emerged.
-Freidrich Hayek’s polemic The Road to Serfdom – considered a founding text of the doctrine - was first published in 1944, while the Second World War was still raging and people were seeing first hand the horrific potential of total state control.
+While hyperbolic to a modern ear, one should remember the period in which these ideas emerged.
+Friedrich Hayek’s polemic The Road to Serfdom – considered a founding text of the doctrine - was first published in 1944 as the Second World War still raged and people were seeing first hand the horrific potential of total state control.
 Hayek identified German and Soviet economic planning as the birthplace of these tyrannies and promulgated economic libertarianism, a serious reduction of governmental intervention into the economy, as the most effective bulwark against such abuses.

-In the 1950s, the fledgling ideology caught the attention of the rich who saw it as a means of escaping unwanted governmental restraints - in particular, public protections and high taxation.
+As the century progressed, the fledgling ideology caught the attention of the rich who saw it as a means of escaping unwanted governmental restraints - in particular, public protections and high taxation.
 Through lavish funding from these elites, a network of think tanks straddling both sides of the Atlantic was quickly established, designed to spread the neoliberal word among academics and policy-makers.
-Despite this financial backing, the ideology remained on the margins, kept from the corridors of power.
+Despite this financial backing, the ideology remained on the margins.
 The post-war consensus was in full swing and Keynes’ economic recommendations were being readily applied across most of the Western world.
-Governments were unashamedly raising taxes, broadening public services and expanding social security.
-Neoliberals, thus, were forced to bide their time, and spent the period further elaborating their burgeoning creed; a process that culminated in 1960, when Hayek wrote his seminal The Constitution of Liberty, a treatise emphasising the essential nature of economic freedom.
-In evidence of its eventual influence, it would later be brandished by Thatcher in a policy meeting, as she proclaimed of her party: ‘this is what we believe!’
+Governments were unashamedly raising taxes – in the UK income tax reached 75% – broadening public services and expanding social security.
+Neoliberals, in contrast, were thought of as out of step, relics from the past, and were forced to bide their time.

-Still, it wasn’t until the economic crises of the 1970s that neoliberalism actually got a look in.
-But when it did, it was well prepared.
-As its influential proponent Milton Friedman commented of the time, when Keynesian economics began to fail ‘there was an alternative ready there to be picked up’.
+It wasn’t until the economic crises of the 1970s that neoliberalism finally got its chance.
+But when it did, its ecosystem of think tanks, pressure groups, and organisations were well prepared.
+As its influential proponent Milton Friedman commented of the time, when Keynesian economics began to fail, and people were scrambling for change, ‘there was an alternative ready there to be picked up’.
 The world has not looked back.